 - There have been reports of weight gain or loss, fluid retention, and breast pain.

 Contraindications And Precautions

 Diane 35 is contraindicated in the following circumstances:

 - Circulatory Disorders: Diane 35 should not be used by smokers over the age of 35.
-Smokers, women with a family history of blood clotting disorders, hypertension, heart disease, diabetes with vascular complications, those who have been immobilized for an extended period, those who are obese, and those with a high fat or lipid content in the blood are ineligible for Diane 35 therapy.
+Smokers, women with a family history of blood clotting disorders, hypertension, heart disease, diabetes with vascular complications, those who have been immobilized for an extended period, those who are obese, and those with high fat or lipid content in the blood are ineligible for Diane 35 therapy.
 This is because contraceptives have been found to increase the chance of developing blood clots, especially in the deep veins of the lower limbs and other veins throughout the body.
-Cyproterone has been shown to exacerbate this risk.
+In addition, cyproterone has been shown to exacerbate this risk.